 If these H+ ions are then neutralized by the addition of small amounts of a base and the aluminium ions in solution are precipitated as Al(OH)3, the equilibrium of the system, hence the pH, will tend to be drifted by the movement of adsorbed aluminium ions to the soil solution.
 These aluminium ions, in turn, hydrolyze, producing H+ ions, and the pH tends to remain as it was before the addition of the base.
 As more base is added, then active H+ ions are neutralized.

-In order to bring equilibrium, some of the H+ ions held by the clay (potential acidity) will dissociate and cause slight increase in the concentration of H+ ions in the active acidity and thereby causing light changes in pH.
+In order to bring equilibrium, some of the H+ ions held by the clay (potential acidity) will dissociate and cause a slight increase in the concentration of H+ ions in the active acidity and thereby causing light changes in pH.

-As the process is continued, less and less of the hydrogen tends to ionize during neutralization process and thereby forming a gradual decrease in the active acidity (acidity develops due to concentration of H+ ions in soil solution) with a concomitant increase in soil pH.
+As the process is continued, less and less of the hydrogen tends to ionize during the neutralization process and thereby forming a gradual decrease in the active acidity (acidity develops due to the concentration of H+ ions in soil solution) with a concomitant increase in soil pH.

 On the other hand, if H+ ions are added to the system some of the additional H+ ions will be adsorbed by the clay with the release of other ions.
 As a result, there will be a little amount increase in the active acidity and a corresponding decrease in soil pH.

-So because of the tendency of the soil colloid either to adsorb H+ and Al3+ ions from soil solution or to give up those to the soil solution to maintain the equilibrium, the soil tends to resist sudden changes in pH and that is called to be the buffering action of the soil.
+So because of the tendency of the soil colloid either to adsorb H+ and Al3+ ions from the soil solution or to give up those to the soil solution to maintain the equilibrium, the soil tends to resist sudden changes in pH and that is called to be the buffering action of the soil.